ahives/HareDu3/docs/scoped-parameter-get.md

 ```
 <br>

-The other way to create a policy is to call the extension methods off of ```IBrokerObjectFactory``` like so...
+The other way to get all scoped parameters is to call the extension methods off of ```IBrokerObjectFactory``` like so...

 ```c#
 var result = await _services.GetService<IBrokerObjectFactory>()